National Marrow Donor Program: Collecting hematopoietic cells

-Bone marrow and PBSCs come from living adult donors.
+Bone marrow and PBSCs come from living adult donors; they can be extracted from the bone marrow or from the blood.
 Bone marrow is extracted from the donor's pelvic bones while the donor is under general or local anesthesia.
 PBSCs are collected from the donor's blood after five or six days of taking a drug that causes hematopoietic cells in the bone marrow to move into the circulating blood.
 In both cases, recovery is usually swift and donors typically have fully restored marrow and blood cell counts in under two weeks.

 Cord blood cells are obtained from the umbilical cord and placenta of a newborn baby after the cord is clamped and cut as in a normal delivery.
 The cord blood is then stored frozen in a bank until needed for a transplant.
 The baby is not harmed in any way by this collection, as the cord blood is collected from tissues that in the past had been discarded as medical waste.